Abraham Lincoln conducts a general quarters drill

-U.S. Navy Sailors conduct a general quarters drill aboard Nimitz-class aircraft carrier USS Abraham Lincoln (CVN 72) on Jan.
-15, 2026.
-The Abraham Lincoln Carrier Strike Group is underway conducting routine operations in the U.S. 7th Fleet area of operations.
-Units assigned to 7th Fleet conduct regular Indo-Pacific patrols to deter aggression, strengthen alliances and partnerships, and advance peace through strength.
-(U.S. Navy video by Mass Communication Specialist 3rd Class Glory Anderson)
+U.S. Navy Sailors conduct a general quarters drill aboard Nimitz-class aircraft carrier USS Abraham Lincoln (CVN 72) on Nov.
+28, 2025.
+USS Abraham Lincoln (CVN 72), flagship of the Abraham Lincoln Carrier Strike Group, is underway conducting routine operations in the U.S. 3rd Fleet area of operations, demonstrating the U.S. Navy’s long-term commitment to a free and open Indo-Pacific.
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Christian Kibler)

 |Date Taken: